 Port Orange is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 64,842 people and 12 constituent neighborhoods, Port Orange is the 50th largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port Orange is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Port Orange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Port Orange is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Port Orange who work in sales jobs (13.83%), office and administrative support (12.95%), and management occupations (7.94%).

 The per capita income in Port Orange in 2018 was $28,388, which is middle income relative to Florida and the nation.
 This equates to an annual income of $113,552 for a family of four.
 However, Port Orange contains both very wealthy and poor people as well.